 - Identify the open textbook or educational resources that you will use to replace your current textbook or course materials.
 Good places to search for OER include OpenStax College, the Open Textbook Library, BCcampus, OER Commons, and MERLOT.
 (Contact your subject librarian for search help.)

 - Obtain a letter of support from the Study Center Director.

-- Obtain a letter of support from your school/college dean, to confirm that replacing your current textbook will not contravene any applicable policies.
+- Communicate intention to adopt open and/or affordable material to college or department contact or dean, to confirm that replacing your current textbook will not contravene any applicable policies.

 - Complete the online International Programs application form by the deadline.